-- Final Probation: After at least one quarter of probation, a recommendation of final probation will be issued if a student has a cumulative or quarterly GPA less than 3.0 or has not met performance expectations for three consecutive quarters.
+- Final Probation: After at least one quarter of probation, a recommendation of final probation will be issued if a student has a cumulative or quarterly GPA less than 3.0 and/or has not met performance expectations for three consecutive quarters.

 - Drop: After at least one quarter of final probation, HCDE may recommend a student be dropped from the program if performance expectations remain deficient.
 If the Graduate School approves the decision, the student will be immediately dropped from the HCDE PhD program.

 An action of "Warn" will not appear on the student's permanent record/transcript.
 Only actions of "Probation," "Final Probation," and "Drop" will appear on the student's permanent record.
 "Final Probation," and "Drop" will appear on the student's transcript.